ds009/simplePageScroll/Readme.md

     quietPeriod: 500,                   // Minimal duration between each slide change event
-    keyboard: true,                     // Allow keyboard event to control the page scroll pageSelectorID:"slide-btn",         // Only use this when you have a ul of li with links(look at the example) as page selectors loop:true                           // Default as false, no more animation after the last page });
+    keyboard: true,                     // Allow keyboard event to control the page scroll pageSelectorID:"slide-btn",         // Only use this when you have a ul of li with links(look at the example) as page selectors loop:true,                          // Default as false, no more animation after the last page doBeforeEach:"resetSomething"       //doBeforeEach and doAfterEach execute before/after each slide show });
 ```
 5. You can specify functions to each slide so that it can be executed before and after showing by adding `data-beforeSlideShow="functionName"` or `data-afterSlideShow="functionName"` to the slide definition.